 - Meanwhile, beat the eggs and sugar in a medium bowl on high speed for 5 minutes until light and creamy.
 Add the vanilla and beat for another 30 seconds.

-- Gently stir the cooled chocolate mixture into the eggs and sugar with a rubber spatula.
-Sift the flour, almond meal and salt over the mixture, and carefully fold through along with the nuts until everything is just combined.
+- Gently fold the cooled chocolate mixture through the eggs and sugar with a large metal spoon.
+Sift the flour and salt over the mixture, and carefully fold through until everything is just combined.

-- Pour the batter into the prepared tin, and bang on the counter a few times to remove any air bubbles.
+- Pour the batter into the prepared tin.
 Warm the peanut butter in a saucepan over low heat for 2 minutes, or for 30 seconds in the microwave.
 Spoon it in little blobs throughout the brownie batter, and then use the handle of a teaspoon to drag lines through the batter and gently marble the peanut butter.
 Bake on the oven’s central rack for 30-35 minutes until a metal skewer comes out clean but moist.
 Take care not to overcook the brownies, from the 30 minute mark they will quickly change from ‘fudgey’ to ‘cakey’.